marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

 ### Objectives

 In this lab, you will learn how to:

+**Datastores**
   * Move objects between datastore and a Python sessions
   * Save Python objects in a datastore
   * Save model objects in a datastore
   * Load datastore objects into memory
   * View datastore and its details
   * Manage datastore privileges
   * Delete datastores

+**Python Script Repository**
   * Use the Python Script Repository
   * Create Scripts in Repository
   * Store a function as a global function
   * Drop scripts from the Script Repository

 ## Download the notebook file for this Lab